Right now, the public record still shows an active sale, not a published winner

 Comparable IDL-Bottles auctions show what the paper trail can look like

 A comparable 2024 Idaho Department of Lands auction package hosted on the Bottles site includes a title commitment, purchase-sale agreement, auction catalogue, and a stated 30-to-60-day closing window with possible extension.
-That does not prove the Driggs 160 closing will use identical timing, but it does show the kind of documentation and lag period these sales can generate.
+Those are the kinds of documents and lag periods these sales can generate.